nfsi-canada/OBSW2025/TUTORIAL3/demo.md

 atacr_daily_spectra FN07A.pkl
 ```

-The code stores the `obstools.atacr.classes.DayNoise` objects to a newly created folder called SPECTRA/7D.FN07A/.
+The code stores the `DayNoise` objects to a newly created folder called SPECTRA/7D.FN07A/.
 To produce figures for visualization, we can re-run the above script but now use the plotting options to look at one day of the month (March 04, 2012).
 In this case we need to overwrite the previous results (option `-O`) and specify the date of interest:

 ```
-atacr_daily_spectra -O --figQC --figAverage --start=2012-03-03 --end=2012-03-04 FN07A.pkl > logfile
+atacr_daily_spectra -O --figQC --figAverage --start=2012-03-03 --end=2012-03-04 FN07A.pkl
 ```

-The script will produce several figures, iwhich show all the raw data and the window classification into good and bad windows for subsequent analysis.
+The script will produce several figures, which show all the raw data and the window classification into good and bad windows for subsequent analysis.

 ### Clean station averages